Sort by:

 This rare and highly collectable EH4 Enstatite chondrite is 1 of only 21 approved meteorites classified as such, 1 of 3 being an observed fall and only 1 of 5 not found in Antarctica.
 The total Mass is registered at 107 Kilograms in one stone recovered from a 6 ft (1.8 m) deep crater.
 This is a great opportunity to acquire fragments that were used for testing in laboratory weighing 508 milligrams.

-Unit price perhis is an Adamite Crystals on Matrix mined in Mina Ojuela, Mapimi, Durango, Mexico.
+Unit price perThis is a cluster of Adamite crystals on Limonite matrix mined in Mina Ojuela, Mapimi, Durango, Mexico.
 Adamite typically occur as small, brightly colored, prismatic or blocky crystals, or as crusts or aggregates.
 It is commonly found in association with other minerals such as limonite, calcite, and smithsonite.
 Adamite colors include green, yellow, white, and reddish-brown.
 The green color of adamite is caused by the presence of traces of copper in its crystal structure.
 One of the unique features of adamite is its strong fluorescence under ultraviolet (UV) light.
 It can exhibit vibrant green or yellow fluorescence.

 Adamite was first discovered in 1866 in the Ojuela Mine in Durango, Mexico.
 It was named after French mineralogist Gilbert-Joseph Adam (1795-1881), who studied the mineralogy of the mine.